 - Butter: Use softened butter for a soft texture and irresistible butter flavor.

 - Brown Sugar: Use all brown sugar in this recipe.
-I’ve explained before that brown sugar is the culprit behind soft and moist cookies.
+In the headnotes for this chocolate chip cookies recipe, I explain that brown sugar yields soft and moist cookies.
 Well, brown sugar works that same magic in banana bread, too.
-There is no regular granulated sugar in this banana bread recipe; the sweetness comes from brown sugar and bananas.
-(And cream cheese frosting if you wish to add it!)
+It also adds wonderful flavor.

 - Eggs: Eggs supply cakes, cupcakes, breads, doughs, and cookies their stability and structure, as well as a tender texture.
-You’ll need 2 large eggs in this banana bread recipe.
+You’ll need 2 large eggs for this.

 For banana nut bread, add 3/4 cup of chopped nuts to the banana bread batter; I like using either pecans or walnuts.
-I absolutely adore their sweet, toasty, and slight crunch nestled inside the soft banana bread crumbs.
-Feel free to leave them out completely if you’re not a fan of banana nut bread!
+If you’re nuts for nuts (LOL), you’ll enjoy the toasty slight crunch nestled inside the soft crumbs.
+If you’re not a nut person, feel free to leave them out or replace with chocolate chips.
+For a whole wheat version, try my whole wheat banana bread.

 How to Freeze Banana Bread